A bath with a small amount of bleach added to the water may help lessen symptoms of chronic eczema (atopic dermatitis).

 If properly diluted and used as directed, a bleach bath is safe for children and adults.
 For best results:

-- Add 1/2 cup (118 milliliters) of bleach to 40 gallons (151 liters) of warm water — that will fill a U.S.-standard-sized bathtub to the overflow drainage holes.
+- Add 1/2 cup (about 118 milliliters) of bleach to a 40-gallon (about 151-liter) bathtub filled with warm water.
+Measures are for a U.S. standard-sized tub filled to the overflow drainage holes.
 Use household bleach, not concentrated bleach.

-- Rinse off and gently pat dry with a towel.
+- Rinse if your skin doesn't tolerate the bleach bath well.
+Gently pat dry with a towel.

 - Immediately apply moisturizer generously.

 - Take a bleach bath no more than three times a week.

 You may experience dry skin if you use too much bleach or take bleach baths too often.
 If your skin is cracked or very dry, any bath — including a bleach bath — may be painful.
 Talk to your doctor before trying an eczema bleach bath.